 Rome was not built in a day.
 Everything takes time and one must stick to her plan until she makes it.
 Giving up spoils the game and you will never win anything if you don’t stick with it.
 As Iraj Islam said “I believe the two most important things for an entrepreneur are passion and perseverance” in a recent interview; Rockefeller said the same thing in 1901:

 “It was early training, and the fact that I was willing to persevere.
 I do not think there is any other quality so essential to success of any kind as the quality of perseverance.
 I t overcomes almost every-thing, even nature."

-Complement with Amelia E. Barr's 9 rules of success :9 rules for success from British Novelist Amelia E. Barr, Napoleon Hill's Imagination for success Everything about Imagination: The workshop of the mind from Napoleon Hill, 1938, & Thomas Edison's one thing rule for success Do one thing and do it obsessively
+Complement this with Amelia E. Barr's 9 rules of success: 9 rules for success from British Novelist Amelia E. Barr, Napoleon Hill's Imagination for success Everything about Imagination: The workshop of the mind from Napoleon Hill, 1938, and Thomas Edison's one thing rule for success Do one thing and do it obsessively